vivocha/bot-sdk/README.md

 The BotFilter `listen()` method launches a Web server microservice, exposing the following API endpoints:

-`POST /filter/request` - For a request BotFilter, it receives a `BotRequest` and returns a `BotRequest`.
+**`POST /filter/request`** - For a request BotFilter, it receives a `BotRequest` and returns a `BotRequest`.

-`POST /filter/response` - For a response BotFilter, it receives a `BotResponse` and returns a `BotResponse`.
+**`POST /filter/response`** - For a response BotFilter, it receives a `BotResponse` and returns a `BotResponse`.

-Detailed info and a Swagger based API description is always available at:
+After launching a BotFilter service, the detailed info, and a Swagger based API description, are always available at URL:

 `http(s)://<Your-BotFilter-Host>:<port>/swagger.json`